ZERstar/Leetcode/README.md

 # Leetcode
-Collection of LeetCode and GeeksForGeeks questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub) daily problems + practice
+Collection of LeetCode and GeeksForGeeks questions to ace the coding interview! - daily problems + practice